jnewmar/deel-task/README.md

 ## Code styling
-For this project it was used JavaScript Standard Style guide (https://standardjs.com/) To command to run the style guide check is:
+For this project it was used JavaScript Standard Style guide (https://standardjs.com/) The command to run the style guide check is:

 ````
 npm run code-style